-In recent years, the ways in which people are employed has drastically changed.
+In recent years, the ways in which people are employed have drastically changed.
 Whilst many companies would still prefer the fully-focused and constant availability of a dedicated employee, just as many have opted to make use of the services that over 53 million US freelancers can offer.
-This is a huge number of individuals, with expertise and experience abounds.
+This is a huge number of individuals with expertise and experience abounds.

 For platforms like nDash, the use of freelancers is something that is celebrated.
 Sadly, this level of transparency can also lead to doubt and worry about the dedication and quality of the work that will be delivered.